Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Hydrodynamic models used in Sect.

 \section{Hydrodynamic models used in Sect.~\ref{sec:HMNS_lifetime}}

+In this appendix, we provide supplementary information about the hydrodynamic merger simulations used to connect the helium mass fraction with the HMNS lifetime, assess the sensitivity of helium production across certain numerical approximations, and summarize the nucleosynthesis post-processing.

 Most of the merger models used in Sect.~\ref{sec:HMNS_lifetime} to discuss the dependence of the helium mass fraction $X_{\mathrm{He}}$ on the HMNS-remnant lifetime $\tau_{\mathrm{BH}}$ are taken directly from Ref.~\citep{Just2023}, to which we refer for a detailed description of the model setup.
-The models are built from three-dimensional merger simulations (until 10\,ms after merger), performed with a general relativistic SPH code \citep{Oechslin2002} using a leakage-plus-absorption neutrino treatment \citep{Ardevol-Pulpillo2019a} and assuming the conformal flatness condition, and two-dimensional (axisymmetric) simulations covering the post-merger (i.e. $>10\,$ms) evolution, conducted with a special-relativistic finite-volume code \citep{Obergaulinger2008a} adopting spectral M1 neutrino transport \citep{Just2015b} and a gravitational potential that approximately reproduces general relativistic gravity \citep{Marek2006}.
+The models are built from three-dimensional merger simulations (until 10\,ms after merger), performed with a general-relativistic (GR) SPH code \citep{Oechslin2002} using a leakage-plus-absorption (``ILEAS'') neutrino treatment \citep{Ardevol-Pulpillo2019a} and assuming the conformal flatness condition, and two-dimensional (axisymmetric) simulations covering the post-merger (i.e., $>10\,$ms) evolution, conducted with a special-relativistic (SR) finite-volume code \citep{Obergaulinger2008a} adopting spectral M1 neutrino transport \citep{Just2015b} and a gravitational potential that approximately reproduces general-relativistic effects \citep{Marek2006}.
+Angular-momentum transport due to small-scale turbulence is described using a recently developed two-parameter viscosity prescription inspired by the $\alpha$-viscosity scheme of Ref.~\citep{Shakura1973}.

 With respect to Ref.~\citep{Just2023} only the short-lived ($\tau_{\mathrm{BH}}=10\,$ms) models as well as the model without viscosity are new models.
 Each of the models listed in the legend of Fig.~\ref{fig:He_HMNS_time} is characterized through the model name as follows: Short-lived (``short'') models have a total mass of both NS progenitors of $M_1+M_2=2.8\,M_\odot$, while all others have $2.75\,M_\odot$; ``sym'' (``asy'') models have a mass ratio of $q=M_1/M_2=1$ ($q=0.75$); and the parameters used to describe the turbulent viscosity are indicated by the values after ``n'' and ``a'' (broadly speaking, the impact of viscosity is smaller for models with higher ``n''- and lower ``a''-values; cf. \citep{Just2023}).
 The suffix ``novis'' denotes the model with vanishing viscosity.
 In contrast to the long-lived models from Ref.~\citep{Just2023}, in which the time of BH formation is self-consistently obtained by the point when the HMNS becomes gravitationally unstable, in the ``short'' models we trigger an early collapse by hand by removing at $t=\tau_{\mathrm{BH}}=10\,$ms a small amount of material in the innermost part of the HMNS, which leads to an immediate collapse.
 Although this treatment is not fully hydrodynamically consistent, the impact on the resulting ejecta properties should be minor, because the total mass of the system that would actually collapse at $\tau_{\mathrm{BH}}=10\,$ms will only be a few percent higher than the $2.8\,M_\odot$ used for our current short-lived models.